No Bones About It: Real Bones May Not Be Appropriate for Recreational Chewing

 All in favor for giving your dog real bones

 Dogs love to chew, sometimes as much as they love to eat and often more than they love to run.
 Chewing is just part of a dog being a dog.
 Because so many dogs need to chew, it’s important to provide plenty of items for them to chew on.
-Without something to chew on that’s pet owner approved, a dog can become quite creative in making his own chew “toys” — an expensive pair of shoes, the legs of the dining room table, your favorite chair… you get the idea.
+Without something to chew on that’s pet owner approved, a dog can become quite creative in making its own chew “toys” — an expensive pair of shoes, the legs of the dining room table, your favorite chair… you get the idea.

 Dog owners and veterinarians who support real bone chewing do not, however, recommend giving bones that have been cooked in any way.
 Cooked bones are known to splinter more readily than raw bones (although in the mouths of a large dog, raw bones may also splinter).
 If bone slivers or shards are swallowed, they can damage the esophagus (throat), stomach and intestines.